bentsen/Test/sp2/README.md

 ### 3.Reverse string (aBc -> cBa)
 ### Don’t use any built-in string utility – create your own.
 Remember, the exercise here is touse BDD, not to deliver a working utility without tests.
 If there are no tests in thesolution, it won’t be accepted.

-View code for this part
+View folder stringUtility for this assignment

 ## 2.2 BOWLING GAME KATA

+view folder bowling for this assignment